Thursday, July 31, 2025

 Here’s a pic of the Free Spirit E Bond fabrics I used for Ravel Hearts, which the name was inspired by the Ravel Unravel Ink Text print.
 The top gray print was what I had planned to use for the sashing.
 I’ve had this fabric in my stash for several years and was hoping I would be able to use it for this year’s QAL and the pattern made great use of these wonderful prints.
 I looked up the definition of Ravel and it means a cluster which is serendipitous since the Sawtooth Star does look like a cluster of Hearts.

 I added a two-inch black border to Ravel Hearts making it a 40” square.
 I machine quilted it with my favorite quadrant straight lines in CT variegated gray thread on top with a steel gray on the bottom.
 The Black backing was found in my stash.
-This was such a nice and welcomed changed from all o the larger quilts I made so far this year.
+This was such a nice and welcomed change from all o the larger quilts I made so far this year.

 Along with making my Ravel Hearts quilt, I also had to plan my annual collage of quilts made for Celebrating a Famous Canadian Birthday which includes designing a logo.
 Since this was going to be Sandra’s ninth QAL, I thought the theme should be a Black Cat since it has nine lives, just like the nine Hearts in this quilt.